AdobeDocs/marketo.pt-BR/help/marketo/product-docs/web-personalization/using-web-segments/create-a-segment-using-known-person-data.md

    ![](assets/image2015-8-28-13-3a2-3a59.png)

-1. Na Segmentação do Perfil, arraste **Banco de dados **sobre para a tela.
+1. Na Segmentação do Perfil, arraste **Banco de Dados** até a tela de desenho.

    ![](assets/four-1.png)